 Measles is spread mainly by secretions from the nose, throat, and mouth during the prodromal or early eruptive stage.
 Communicability begins several days before and continues until several days after the rash appears.
 Measles is not communicable once the rash begins to desquamate.

 Transmission is typically by large respiratory droplets that are discharged by cough and briefly remain airborne for a short distance.
-Transmission may also occur by small aerosolized droplets that can remain airborne (and thus can be inhaled) for up to 2 h in closed areas (eg, in an office examination room).
+Transmission may also occur by small aerosolized droplets that can remain airborne (and thus can be inhaled) for up to 2 hours in closed areas (eg, in an office examination room).
 Transmission by fomites seems less likely than airborne transmission because the measles virus is thought to survive only for a short time on dry surfaces.

-An infant whose mother has immunity to measles (eg, because of previous illness or vaccination) receives antibodies transplacentally; these antibodies are protective for most of the first 6 to 12 mo of life.
+An infant whose mother has immunity to measles (eg, because of previous illness or vaccination) receives antibodies transplacentally; these antibodies are protective for most of the first 6 to 12 months of life.
 Lifelong immunity is conferred by infection.
 In the US, almost all measles cases are imported by travelers or immigrants, with subsequent indigenous transmission occurring primarily among unvaccinated people.

 After a 7- to 14-day incubation period, measles begins with a prodrome of fever, coryza, hacking cough, and tarsal conjunctivitis.
 Pathognomonic Koplik spots appear during the prodrome, before the onset of rash, usually on the oral mucosa opposite the 1st and 2nd upper molars.
 The spots resemble grains of white sand surrounded by red areolae.
 They may be extensive, producing diffuse mottled erythema of the oral mucosa.
 Sore throat develops.

 The rash appears 3 to 5 days after symptom onset, usually 1 to 2 days after Koplik spots appear.
 It begins on the face in front of and below the ears and on the side of the neck as irregular macules, soon mixed with papules.
-Within 24 to 48 h, lesions spread to the trunk and extremities (including the palms and soles) as they begin to fade on the face.
+Within 24 to 48 hours, lesions spread to the trunk and extremities (including the palms and soles) as they begin to fade on the face.
 Petechiae or ecchymoses may occur with severe rashes.

 During peak disease severity, a patient’s temperature may exceed 40° C, with periorbital edema, conjunctivitis, photophobia, a hacking cough, extensive rash, prostration, and mild itching.
 Constitutional symptoms and signs parallel the severity of the eruption and the epidemic.
 In 3 to 5 days, the fever falls, the patient feels more comfortable, and the rash fades rapidly, leaving a coppery brown discoloration followed by desquamation.